chaidhat/compiler/README.md

 # Minimal-C Programming Language & Compiler
-### Made by Chaidhat Chaimongkol on 27 August 2019
+### Made by Chaidhat Chaimongkol, starting on 27 August 2019

 ## About
-This is a personal project of mine of trying to teach myself...\
+This is a personal project of mine of trying to teach myself...
-a. how compilers work\
+1. how compilers work
-b. how to write assembly (for an x86_64 Intel architecture)\
+2. how to write assembly (for an x86_64 Intel architecture)
-c. modifying the C programming language\
+3. modifying the C programming language

-a fun challenge.\
+it's a fun challenge.\
 \
-I aim to develop a very simple, easy to read, inefficient compiler which compiles my variant of C (called Minimal-C or Min-C) into x86_64 assembly as a .o.
+I aim to develop a very simple, easy to read, inefficient compiler which compiles my variant of C (called Minimal-C or Min-C) into x86_64 assembly as a *.o* file.
 No optimisations, as little confusion as possible (I hope) so that other people can look at the source code and understand what on earth is going on.
 ## Minimal-C
 "*C is too powerful*" - no one ever.\
 Minimal-C (Min-C) is my take on a simplified, derated version of the C Programming language.\
 Mainly made because I neither got the skill or patience to fully follow the C ISOs to call it a 'C Compiler'.
 \
-**What it introduces**
-* nothing

-**What it keeps from C**
+**Capabilities**
 * preprocessor statements and macros (#include, #define, #ifdef, etc.)
-* standard Min-C library
+* standard Min-C library (<stdmclib>)
-* comments
+* comments (/, /*, */)
 * data types (char, short, int, double)
 * pointers (*, &)
 * *very* limited use of arrays
 * *very* limited use of strings (char arrays)
-* structs
+* basic data structures (structs)
-* scope
+* code structures & scope ({, })
 * functions
 * if statements
 * control flow (for, while loops)
 * running system commands
 * user I/O

-And some operators you might expect
+and some operators you might expect

 * arthimetic (+, -, \*, /, %) with parentheses
 * boolean logic (!, &&, ||)